veggiemonk/blog/content/hire_me.md

 > Independent consultant, public speaker, Google developer expert (GDE) for GCP, certified Kubernetes CKA/CKAD, university guest lecturer.

+<h3 class="center">I am not currently available for hire</h3>
+It does not mean that I can't help you, contact me at julien@bisconti.cloud for future availability and tell me what can I do for you.

 Hope is not a strategy -- Traditional SRE saying
 <!-- https://landing.google.com/sre/sre-book/chapters/introduction/ -->